Restored Church of God

 The Restored Church of God (RCG) is one of many churches which were formed in response to major doctrinal changes which were made within the Worldwide Church of God (WCG) in 1995.
 The RCG claims to retain the tenets, style, and structure which existed in the earlier WCG before church leader Herbert W. Armstrong's death in 1986.

 Foundation

 The RCG was formed in May 1999, in the midst of an ongoing upheaval in the wake of a departure from the WCG's established beliefs.
 It is based in Wadsworth, Ohio.

 The RCG's founder and leader is David C. Pack (born 1948).
-As Pastor General of the Restored Church of God, David C. Pack oversees the operations of the church.
+As Pastor General of the Restored Church of God, Pack oversees the operations of the church.
 He attended Ambassador College and entered WCG's ministry in 1971.
 Following the 1995 schism in WCG, Pack became a minister in the Global Church of God, but he was fired on May 3, 1999, and established his own church.
 Since then, he has established over 50 congregations, authored more than 20 books, written hundreds of booklets and articles, and appeared on The History Channel.

 The church claims to have thousands of members, but no reliable numbers have been published.